Cabralcm/bicubic/README.md

 4) Cubic Splines
 5) Sinc Interpolation

-Two dimensional linear interpolation is often used in display screens (TVs, Cell Phones, etc), for instance when a low resolution image is blown up on a higher resolution screen.
+Two dimensional linear interpolation is often used in display screens (TVs, Cell Phones, etc).
+A good example is when a low resolution image is blown up on a higher resolution screen.

-We will be looking at the Bicubic Method of Linear Interpolation.
-It tends to be smoother than Nearest Neighbour and Bilinear, and does not require computation of a derivative as typically performed in Cubic Spline Interpolation.
+We will be looking at the **Bicubic Method** of Linear Interpolation.
+It tends to be smoother than Nearest Neighbour and Bilinear, and does not require the computation of a derivative as typically performed in Cubic Spline Interpolation.

 It is important to note that **Linear Systems** have the following two (2) mathematical properties: